jtalborough/hidden-roast-society-site/content/_index.md

 A coffee club for people who care about what's in their cup.
 Every roast is small batch.
 Every bag is different.
 Every member gets coffee roasted fresh and shipped the next day.

-### What This Isn't

-- Mass produced
-- Available in stores
-- For everyone

 ---

 ## Membership, Not Transactions